epicentre-msf/climate-msf-mpp/Methodology.md

 For any general enquiries regarding the project or **Climate Smart MSF** please contact [Maëlle CHARRIER](mailto:Maelle.CHARRIER@geneva.msf.org).
 For technical enquiries regarding the app, please contact [Hugo SOUBRIER](mailto:hugo.soubrier@epicentre.msf.org) or [Paul CAMPBELL](mailto:paul.campbell@epicentre.msf.org).
 The code for the app is available on the [Epicentre GitHub](https://github.com/epicentre-msf/carbon-travel-app) where you can also [report an issue](https://github.com/epicentre-msf/carbon-travel-app/issues).

+## Data source

+The travel data are gathered from different sources depending on the travel agencies used by MSF entities.
+These data are cleaned and compiled before visualisations.
+These data can be exported from the App using the *download data* button.

+1. AMEX data are provided from 2019 to 2024 for OCG, OCA, OCB and other partner sections.
+2. WAGRAM data are provided from 2019 to 2023 for Epicentre and OCP.
+3. CWT data are provided for 2021 and 2022 for OCBA.

+Please be aware that these data are not exhaustive and so **do not represent** the entire scope of MSF travels emissions.
+Also some information (reason for travel, project code, missions, etc...) are not available for all entities and dates.

 ### Meeting place planner methodology

 In order to accurately calculate the best meeting locations based on participants origins, we have used the 200 000+ flights in the MSF travel data to create a network of cities linked together by the available flights.